 Install py5#

-These instructions have been tested on Linux, Windows, and OSX, and they should work for most people.
-If you have difficulties, please be patient and try to work through it or let me know and I’ll do what I can to help.
-If you hit a snag and figure out a solution, tell me about it and I’ll update the documentation to share what you’ve learned.
+These instructions have been tested on Linux, Windows, and macOS, and they should work for most people.
+If you have difficulties, please be patient and try to work through it or let us know on GitHub Issues and we’ll do what we can to help.
+If you hit a snag and figure out a solution, tell us about it on GitHub Discussions and we’ll update the documentation to share what you’ve learned.

 Important

-There are known issues using py5 on Mac computers.
-Mac users should read the Special Notes for OSX Users page for more information.
+There are a few manageable issues related to using py5 on Mac computers.
+Mac users should read the Special Notes for macOS Users page for more information.

 Requirements#